-Serbia is not planning to build a NPP5.
-April 2018. / News Serbia Energy
+Serbia is not planning to build a NPP, News Serbia Energy

 Executive Director for Electricity Trading at stateowned power utility EPS Dragan Vlaisacljevic said that Serbia is not planning to build a nuclear power plant on its territory because their construction has been prohibited under the law from 1989.

 Vlaisavljevic said that this is the reason why nuclear power is not envisaged in any of the country’s energy development strategies, adding that EPS could easily survive on the market by only using domestic resources – coal, water and renewable sources like wind or sun for electricity generation.

 According to him, the increase in electricity production in the next 15 years could be covered with the construction of two power plants and that some obsolete coal-fired unit will have to be shut down, but it will be offset by the modernization of existing coal-fired units and the construction of a new 350 MW unit at TPP Kostolac B.

 He stressed that oil company NIS is planning to build combined cycle power plant in Pancevo, whilst the construction of another coal-fired thermal power plant in the Kolubara basin would be beneficial, adding that it is necessary to increase the rate of coal utilization, since coal is the most efficient energy resource.